-The first IDP Review Framework and the Process Plan that ushered in the current Council were approved by the then Mopani District Council on 19 November 2010.
+The first IDP Review Framework and the Process Plan that ushered in the current Council were approved by the then Mopani District Council on 31 May 2016.
 Broadly, Municipalities (including the District) have not fully adhered to the IDP Review Framework and process plans due to the broad challenges of inter-municipal relations, demands on IDP implementation by all government and adjustment needed by new leadership.
 However, great improvement has been noted with time.
-Mopani District municipality managed to go through IDP/Budget/PMS Strategic session as facilitated by the Institute for Performance Management.
-On 13 - 14 January 2011 the District finalized Strategies phase and the Strategy Map.
+Mopani District municipality managed to go through IDP/Budget Strategic planning session as facilitated by CoGHSTA on 1 - 3 March 2017.
+On 9th March 2017 the Mopani District family of municipalities had engagement session with sector departments to discuss the strategies that deal with isses raised.
+On 14 March 2017 the District finalized Strategies phase where Vision, Mission and values were re-confirmed without changes and the Strategy Map.
 On 7 - 8 February 2011 the District, Local municipalities and sector departments engaged with the objectives and Strategies to fit in their programmes.
 Further review of Strategies was done on 16-18 November 2011.
-The Review sessions of 6-8 November 2012, 3-5 October 2013 and 2015/16 simply confirmed the Vision, Mission.
+The Review sessions of 6-8 November 2012, 3-5 October 2013, 2015/16 and 1-3 March 2017 simply confirmed the Vision, Mission and values.